WATCH: Police Safely Capture Horse on the Loose in Philly

 Police reunited the animal with its owner shortly before midnight.

-Idris Elba's "Concrete Cowboys” isn’t out in theaters yet, but Philadelphia police dealt with their own real life equestrian drama when they chased after a horse that was on the loose in Port Richmond.
+Idris Elba's "Concrete Cowboys” isn’t out in theaters yet, but Philadelphia police dealt with their own real life equestrian drama when they chased after a horse went on the loose for about an hour.

 SkyForce10 was over the scene shortly before 11:30 p.m.
 Wednesday as the horse trotted along Richmond Street and East Lehigh Avenue.
 After several minutes of the horse moving through Philly, police cruisers were able to box the animal in near Somerset and Mercer streets.